ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 Create success.
 ```

-In the above example, the relative path "dbs1" was specified for the checkpoint image file path, which has the same effect as if "$ALTIBASE_HOME/dbs1" were specified.
+In the above example, specifying a relative path such as `dbs1` for the checkpoint image path is equivalent to specifying `$ALTIBASE_HOME/dbs1`.
 Additionally, the DBA must first manually create the checkpoint image file paths specified in the CREATE TABLESPACE statement in the actual file system and then grant write and file execution privileges for them before creating a tablespace.

 The size of the files into which a checkpoint image is divided can also be specified, as seen below: